smykserhi/Yachter/README.md

 <img src=".\src\Media\Change_password.png">
 <img src=".\src\Media\Forgot+password.png">

 When captain will respond you, you will receive message.
-Read it you can in Profile tab
+Read and answer to it you can in Profile tab

 "Captain" You have the same features as regular users.